Keith Dowding

-Keith Martin Dowding (born 6 May 1960) is a professor of political science and political philosophy at the Australian National University (ANU).
-He previously worked in the Department of Government at the London School of Economics in 2006.
-His research encompasses public administration, public policy, political theory, and urban political economy, particularly through social and rational choice theories.
-From 1996 to 2012, he served as the editor of the Journal of Theoretical Politics, published by SAGE Publishing.
+Keith Martin Dowding (born 6 May 1960) is a British political scientist.
+He is Professor of Political Science and Political Philosophy at the Australian National University (ANU).
+In 2006 he held a position in the Department of Government at the London School of Economics.

+His research addresses public administration, public policy, political theory and urban political economy, including work engaging with social choice theory and rational choice approaches.

+From 1996 to 2012 he was editor of the Journal of Theoretical Politics, published by SAGE Publishing.

-Early life
+Early life and education

-Dowding obtained a BA in Philosophy and Politics from Keele University in 1982 and completed a DPhil at Nuffield College, University of Oxford, in 1987.
+Dowding received a BA in Philosophy and Politics from Keele University in 1982 and completed a DPhil at Nuffield College, Oxford, University of Oxford, in 1987.

 Career

-Dowding began his career as an editor for SAGE Publishing in 1996.
-In 2007, he joined the Australian National University as Professor of Political Science.
-He was promoted to Distinguished Professor in 2018.
+Dowding became editor of the Journal of Theoretical Politics in 1996.
+In 2007 he joined the Australian National University as Professor of Political Science.
+He was appointed Distinguished Professor in 2018.